 Failing to understand local legal and ethical issues: Global companies face a complex web of legal and ethical issues.
-In 2012, Hermès lost a trademark case in China after a fifteen-year battle with a local firm in may either improve or detract from performance.
+In 2012, Hermès lost a trademark case in China after a fifteen-year battle with a local firm in Foshan.

 Failing to adapt human resource management to local markets: Cultural ignorance may threaten a firm's ability to attract, retain, and leverage its pool of global talent.
 When foreign companies employ local staff, human resource policies need to be adapted to reflect the cultural profile of local employees.